-Over three seasons and dozens of songs, Crazy Ex-Girlfriend has covered nearly every topic and musical genre imaginable, fearlessly mocking everything from hip-hop to punk-pop, on subjects both highbrow (the stigma of mental illness) and low (period sex).
-As Vulture’s CXG recapper, I’ve been astonished at what the songwriting team of Rachel Bloom, Adam Schlesinger, and Jack Dolgen has been able to achieve on a tight budget.
-Even the very worst entries would still be the envy of the YouTube parody culture from which Bloom emerged.
+As Vulture’s CXG recapper, I’ve frequently been astonished at what the songwriting team of Rachel Bloom, Adam Schlesinger, and Jack Dolgen has been able to achieve on a very tight budget.
+Even their middling entries would still be the envy of the YouTube parody culture from which Bloom emerged.

-But even if I ranked your favorite tune a bit lower than expected, this list is intended to be a testament to the quality and care that Crazy Ex-Girlfriend puts into every last song, many of which I suspect will continue to resonate with viewers long after it’s off the air.
+But even if I ranked your favorite tunes a bit lower than expected, this list is intended as a testament to the quality and care that Crazy Ex-Girlfriend puts into every last one of its songs, many of which will continue to resonate with viewers long after it’s off the air.

 Best line: Honestly, it doesn’t really have one.

-The season-one subplot about Greg overseeing romantic intrigue at the grocery store was a bit of a space filler as it is, and though it’s only about 45 seconds, this grocery-themed acoustic tune still feels agonizingly long.
-I agree with the rest of the clientele that Grocery Clerk With Half an Eyelid’s cartwheels are more enjoyable.
+The season-one subplot about Greg overseeing romantic intrigue at the grocery store was a bit of a space filler as it is, and though it only clocks in about 45 seconds, this grocery-themed acoustic tune still feels agonizingly long.
+I agree with the rest of the store that Grocery Clerk With Half an Eyelid’s cartwheels are far more enjoyable.

 Best line: “I’m the pimiento to your olive / I wanna be inside of you”

-Cornelia Wigfield is right: This show isn’t about her, and this bossa nova tune is basically meant to provide a brief, relaxing interlude in a very emotional episode.
+Cornelia Wigfield is right: This show isn’t about her, and this bossa nova tune was really just written to provide a brief, relaxing interlude in a very emotional episode.
 It’s cute, but nothing more — though at least they got their money’s worth on that swim-up bar.